How to Cold Brew Tea

 CRASH WITH HOT WATER

-Add a small amount of hot water to your Simple Brew Tea Pot.
+Add a small amount of hot water to your Simple Brew Tea Pot, 165°F or hotter.
 It should be just enough to cover your tea leaves.
 We crash the tea leaves with a small amount of hot water before adding cold water to ensure food safety.

 FILL WITH COOL WATER & REFRIGERATE